oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 The properties `PeriodStart` and `PeriodEnd` MUST NOT be present
-          if the entity type of the `Timeslice` already contains time slice start and end, that is, if collection on which the action is invoked has visible data history.
+          if the entity type of the `Timeslice` already contains time slice start and end, that is, if the collection on which the action is invoked has visible data history.
           If present, they MUST have the same type, either `Edm.Date` or `Edm.DateTimeOffset`, depending on the `ApplicationTimeSupport/UnitOfTime` of the collection.